- Status: Vulnerable

 Lionesses do much of the hunting, though males sometimes participate and also perform the critical task of defending the pride’s territory from intruders.

 Male lions also protect the cubs while the lionesses are hunting.
 Young males are usually ejected from the pride when they grow large enough and either live alone or with one of their brothers for companionship.
 These youths attempt to take over existing pride or form a new one with nomadic females.

-Hunting: Lions are powerful hunters but have small hearts for their size, meaning that they do not have the long-distance stamina that other hunters possess.
-Instead, they attempt to creep to within 30 meters of their prey, using cover or darkness to hide their approach, before making a sudden rush.
+Lions are powerful hunters but have small hearts for their size, meaning they do not have the long-distance stamina that other hunters possess.
+Instead, they attempt to creep to within 30 meters of their prey, using the cover of darkness to hide their approach before making a sudden rush.

-Location: African lions are found in favourable habitats throughout sub-Saharan Africa.
+African lions are found in favorable habitats throughout sub-Saharan Africa.
 Formerly, they were found along the Mediterranean coast, throughout the Middle East, and into Europe.
 Lions are found in grassland and savannah habitats, scrubland, bush, and open forests.

 The African lion is probably not in imminent danger of extinction, but its range could be drastically reduced if conservation measures are not successful at reversing current trends.

 Large parks and reserves are the best conservation hope for lions at the moment, though even more area is needed and better protection is urgently required for the existing areas.